 By considering both OBP and SLG alongside batting average, we get a much richer understanding of a player's offensive prowess and overall contribution to their team's success.

 With an astounding .366 batting average over his career, Ty Cobb holds the MLB record for the highest career batting average.

 Over a short duration or a handful of games, players may occasionally achieve a .500 batting average.
-However, maintaining such a lofty average over an entire season or across a career is virtually unheard of, given the high level of skill, consistency, and a bit of luck required.
+However, maintaining such a lofty average over an entire major league season or across a career is virtually unheard of, given the high level of skill, consistency, and a bit of luck required.